-3.1.4 Olkaria Central field, (Oserian Plants)
+3.1.5 Olkaria central field (Oserian plants)

 Olkaria Central field is located between Olkaria West and NE fields (Figure 4).
 All the wells drilled in the field have relatively lower outputs resulting from lower reservoir temperatures and lower permeability.
-Oserian Development Company (ODC) constructed two 2.0 MWe (gross) plants than run on ORC and back pressure technologies in Olkaria Central field to utilise fluid from wells OW-306 and OW-202 leased from KenGen.
+Oserian Development Company (ODC) constructed two plants with installed capacity of 2.5 and 1.8 MWe plants of ORC and back pressure technologies, respectively.
+The plants are located in Olkaria Central field and use steam from wells OW-306 and OW-202 leased from KenGen.
 The plants which were commissioned in 2004 and 2006 provide electricity requirements for private use.
 ODC who grows cut flower for export also utilizes geothermal heat for greenhouse farming.
 The steam for direct use comes from well OW-101 which is a 1.28 MWe also leased from KenGen.
 Plate heat exchangers are used to heat fresh water which is then used to heat the greenhouses and sterilize soils.
 Separated $CO_2$ is used to enrich the levels in the green house.
 The use of geothermal heat has resulted in drastic reduction in operating costs in the flower farm.

-3.2 Eburru Geothermal Field
+3.2 Eburru geothermal field

 Eburru geothermal field is located to the north of Olkaria at the foot of the Mau escarpment (Figure 5).
-Detailed surface studies were concluded in 1990 and culminated in the drilling of six exploration wells between 1989 and 1991 (Figure 8).
-One of the six exploration wells encountered high temperature geothermal system at >250°C (Omenda and Karingithi, 1993; Onacha, 1990).
-A 2.5 MWe condensing pilot plant was constructed and commissioned in 2012.
+Detailed surface studies were concluded in 1990 and culminated in the drilling of six exploration wells between 1989 and 1991 (Figure 5).
+One of the six exploration wells encountered high temperature geothermal system at $>250^{\circ}$ C (Omenda and Karingithi, 1993; Onacha, 1990).
+A 2.4 MWe condensing pilot plant was constructed and commissioned in 2012.
 MT/TEM surveys were done in 2006 and revealed that the Eburru field is capable of supporting up to 60 MWe.